 diameter of clearance holes in planes.

-1 An IST coupon design work sheet is available on the test equipment supplier’s website www.pwbcorp.com that includes these items.
+1 For generating IST coupon design, it is good practice to provide the PCB Gerber design files to PWB Corp to ensure that the relevant technology features are represented in the coupons.
+Alternatively, an IST coupon design work sheet is available on the test equipment supplier’s website www.pwbcorp.com that includes these items.

 2 Space PCBs typically use SnPb surface finish.
 During IST testing it has been observed that SnPb enters into barrel cracks and crack initiations.
 This can accelerate crack growth due to wedging.
 This can also mask or delay resistance increase.
 Therefore SnPb finish can be stripped and bare copper coupons can be tested.
 Studies have shown correlation between both configurations.